Term: January 1, 2022 through December 31, 2025

 Councilmember Cargill is committed to focusing the city on five key areas:

 - Priorities of government budgeting

 - Bringing new restaurants and businesses to the area

 - Rejecting tax increases used for anything other than core functions of government.

 Councilmember Cargill served the city on the Planning Commission in 2021 and is a local youth baseball coach.
-He is well-known for his column in local newspapers and his guest appearances on radio stations across eastern Washington.
+He is well-known for his column in local newspapers and his guest appearances on radio stations across the region.